rblogan78/AI-in-Games/HiPhi Report Version 2.md

 ## Google AI - DeepMind Technologies ##

-Founded in 2011 by Dennis Hassabis, and acquired by Google in 2014, Google DeepMind aims to combine "the best techniques from machine learning and systems neuroscince to build powerful general-purpose learning algorithms" ([DeepMind, 2015](http://deepmind.com/)).
+Founded in 2011 by Dennis Hassabis, and acquired by Google in 2014, Google DeepMind aims to combine "the best techniques from machine learning and systems neuroscience to build powerful general-purpose learning algorithms" ([DeepMind, 2015](http://deepmind.com/)).

 In 2013, DeepMind published a report detailing the success in using Reinforcement Learning environments, and sensory data, to train a neural network to play Atari 2600 games ([NIPS, 2013](http://arxiv.org/pdf/1312.5602v1.pdf)).
 Using a modified Q-Learning (a model free) reinforcement learning algorithm, and stochastic gradient descent to update the network weights, their paper proposed a new deep learning model for reinforcement learning and demonstrated its effectiveness at mastering seven Atari 2600 games using only the raw pixels and game score as input.

 In an interview with Dennis Hassabis, their network starts off with no prioir knowledge of the game ([The Verge, 2015](http://www.theverge.com/2015/2/25/8108399/google-ai-deepmind-video-games)).
-Early training interations involve the network randomly pressing mapped buttons in order to determine the basic controls and inputs.
+Early training interactions involve the network randomly pressing mapped buttons in order to determine the basic controls and inputs.
 As expected with Reinforcement Learning, the network adapts to the new game by playing.
 An interesting observation made was that the network was unable to plan long term actions and hence, struggled with learning maze-based games, such as PacMan.

 ## The "Mario Lives!"
 Project ##

-The Association for the Advancement of Artificial Intelligece (AAAI) holds an annual video competition to showcase the advances in artificial intelligence in a fun and exciting means.
+The Association for the Advancement of Artificial Intelligence (AAAI) holds an annual video competition to showcase the advances in artificial intelligence in a fun and exciting means.

 Computer scientists from the Cognitive Modelling Group at the University of Tubingen, Germany, submitted the *Mario Lives* project as part of this competition in 2015.
-Their aim was to develop an artifical agent that can become alive in its own world.
+Their aim was to develop an artificial agent that can become alive in its own world.

 In the demonstration, Mario is shown to learn from his own experiences.
 After jumping on Goomba, he is asked "What do you know about Goomba?".
 The speech recognition and context grammar that underpins the agent allows Mario to respond with "If I jump on Goomba, then it maybe dies".
 Mario is als shown to learn from what it is told.
 Mario is told "Goomba dies, when you jump on Goomba".
 He is able to store this information and refer to it as he responds "If I jump on Goomba, then it certainly dies". ([Ehrenfeld, et. al., 2015](https://www.youtube.com/watch?v=K0nlO87evhY))

-"Mario developes a schema based knowledge base, and maintains internal emotive states".
+"Mario develops a schema based knowledge base, and maintains internal emotive states".
 These emotive states are used to drive behavioural actions.
 When he is hungry, Mario will collect coins.

 # References #